This website uses cookies to help you make the most of your visit.

 Principle 3.
 Premises

-The pharmacy is excessively cluttered in some areas and this creates a risk of errors.
-It has suitable rooms where people can have private conversations with team members.
+The pharmacy premises are clean, secure and suitable for the services it provides.
+It has appropriate facilities where people can have private conversations with team members.

 Principle 4.
 Services, including medicines management